couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4300-model-object.markdown

     Objective-C property --> document property --> database (by ID) --> document --> model

-#### Example

-Let's say you have documents for blog comments, and each has a "post" property whose value is the document ID of the blog post it refers to.
+For example, you might have documents for blog comments and each blog comment has a "post" property whose value is the document ID of the blog post it refers to.
 You can model that like this:

     @class BlogPost;